 I'm not even sure where to start with this blog.
 I've written about 937 different sentences and deleted them all.
 Should I apologise for abandoning my readers for 235 days?
 I think I probably should.
 So many people have been concerned and I haven't had the strength to reply to those who reached out.
 Then again, do I really have to apologise for needing a break?
 I'm so conflicted.
 In fact, conflict is a big word, and it's a huge factor in my absence recently (my therapist taught me that, I need therapy now btw).
 Is it a good sign that I'm typing again?
 Something I haven't had the strength to do for so much time?
 It probably is.
 Then again, I had to leave work early today because I couldn't stop crying.

 My last blog was 4 days after my genetic results, I was upbeat, wasn't I?
 I was probably quite inspirational actually, receiving news like that and absolutely bossing it.
 I was so switched on and knew what I needed to do.
-I would focus my time on clinical trials, spread awareness, raise funds for the #fightagainstdementia and become a 'voice for FTD'.
+I would focus my time on clinical trials, spread awareness, raise funds for the #fightagainstdementia, and become a 'voice for FTD'.
 I had also researched the different ways in which I could have a baby, this dodgy gene would NOT stop me from living the life I want.
 Ahh, I miss that girl.

 It's now been 239 days since my genetic results and basically, I've gone completely off the rails and it's impacted me more than I thought possible.
-I was confused for a long time, then overwhelmed, then it just spiralled into depression.
+I was confused for a long time, then overwhelmed, then just spiraled into depression.
 It wasn't until I was in Ibiza with my husband (hoping that some time away would 'fix me'), that I had a full-blown breakdown and decided I needed help.

 To give you an idea of how 'conflict' has presented itself, I'm essentially questioning everything in my life.
 I was (and still am) battling with myself every day, trying to understand how to live and finding it almost impossible to make a decision.
-Now I know I have this dodgy gene, I've been putting pressure on myself to make sure I live the life I want, to make sure I have meaning, purpose and no regrets.
-An example of how I over-analyse is below:
+Now I know I have this dodgy gene, I've been putting pressure on myself to make sure I live the life I want, to make sure I have meaning, purpose, and no regrets.
+Apressuren example of how I over-analyse is below:

 Question: Am I in the right job? (just one example)